Top-17 Most Beautiful Syrian Women

 Actress & Producer | Born 1973, Damascus

-Jumana burst onto Arabic television in the late 1990s and quickly built a career on strong, layered roles.
-Aside from acting, she co-founded a production company that backs regional stories—proof that beauty and business brains walk hand-in-hand.
+Jumana erupted onto Arabic screens in the late 1990s and rapidly established a career from tough, multi dimensional performances.
+And outside of acting, she co-founded a production company that finances local tales—evidence that beauty and business minds walk hand-in-hand.

 16. Jenny Esber